How to Hang Shelves

 Keyhole slots on the back of shelves are a common way to hang shelves or shelf mounting brackets on hidden screws, but you have to get the screws perfectly aligned or you’ll have all kinds of trouble.

 Here’s one foolproof method for transferring a pair of keyhole locations to the wall for perfect screw placement.
 If you’re lucky, you may be able to line up the screw locations with studs.
 Otherwise, use this method to mark the center of the hollow-wall anchors you’ll need.
+Get some keyhole hangers right here.

 Place a strip of masking tape on one edge of your level and mark the center of each keyhole on the tape.

-Transfer to the wall
+Transfer to the Wall

 Hold the level against the wall at the height you want the shelf.
 Remember that the top of the shelf will be above your marks.
 Adjust the level until the bubble is centered, and mark the keyhole locations on the wall.
 Then install anchors or drive the screws into the studs and hang the shelf.

 Of course it’s always best to fasten heavy shelves to studs, but if you can’t, there’s an anchor that’s almost as good.
 If you’ve used standard toggle bolts, you know they hold well.
-But they’re a hassle to work with, and they leave an oversize hole that may show.
+But they’re a hassle to work with, and they leave an oversized hole that may show.
 And if you ever need to take the shelf down to paint, the toggle falls into the wall and you have to repeat the whole tedious process when you reinstall the shelf.

 Snaptoggle anchors by Toggler solve these problems.
 After installing the toggle according to the instructions, you’ll have a threaded opening in the wall ready to receive the included bolt.
 You can simply screw the shelf to the captured toggle.
 And you can remove the bolt and the toggle will stay put, ready for you to reinstall the shelf.